OWASP/www-chapter-lisboa/index.md

 Everyone is welcome and encouraged to participate in our [Projects](/projects/), [Local Chapters](/chapters/), [Events](/events/), [Online Groups](https://groups.google.com/a/owasp.com/){:target='_blank'}, and [Community Slack Channel](https://owasp.slack.com/){:target='_blank'}.
 We especially encourage diversity in all our initiatives.
 OWASP is a fantastic place to learn about application security, to network, and even to build your reputation as an expert.
 We also encourage you to be [become a member](/membership/) or consider a [donation](/donate/) to support our ongoing work.

-## Last event:
+## Previous event:

-Jan 15th 2025.
-Check it in the Past Events tab.
+Jan 15th 2025, see the [Past Events](https://owasp.org/www-chapter-lisboa/#div-pastevents) tab.

-Check the [meetups page](https://owasp.org/www-chapter-lisboa/#div-meetups) for more information
+Check the [meetups](https://owasp.org/www-chapter-lisboa/#div-meetups) for more information on future events.